Datapolitan-Training/parks-excel-analysis-i/README.md

 ## Summary

-A one-day class to develop the necessary skills to clean, join, process, and visualize NYC Parks data with Microsoft Excel
+A one-day class introducing the skills necessary to clean, process, and visualize NYC Parks data with Microsoft Excel.
+This class reinforces problem ideation and process mapping skills taught in Introduction to Data Analysis, as well as introduces best practices for documenting work.
+Working collaboratively in small groups, participants develop an analytical question they explore throughout the class, presenting their data story at the end of class for constructive feedback.

 ## Target Audience

+All employees who work with data in some form as part of their job.
+No familiarity with Microsoft Excel or the data analysis process is necessary for this class, but partcipants should complete Introduction to Data Analysis prior to attending this class.

 ## Goals